BACKGROUND IMAGE: iSTOCK/GETTY IMAGES

 - Allocation and chargeback allows users to track cloud usage and costs by specific business users, departments or teams.

-The Cloudability platform is primarily designed to work with the Amazon Web Services (AWS) public cloud, although the company recently added support for Microsoft Azure.
+The Cloudability platform is designed to work with the Amazon Web Services (AWS) public cloud and Microsoft Azure.
 Provider-specific features for AWS include Amazon Web Services (AWS) Cost Analytics and Elastic Compute Cloud (EC2) Usage Analytics, which helps users identify EC2 cloud resources that can be downsized or turned off.
 Cloudability also has an AWS Reserved Instance Planner tool that guides users through the Reserved Instance buying process.

 Cloudability offers two pricing plans: Pro and Enterprise.
 Both plans follow an elastic pricing model, where monthly fees are based on the amount of cloud costs that users monitor.
 The Enterprise plan, however, comes with additional features and a higher level of support from Cloudability.